Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Experiments

-Table~\ref{tab:search_evaluation} demonstrates the results of target video retrieval.
-As the number of videos including target people was known for each target person, we evaluated the mean R-precision score~\cite{Manning2008} for each method.
-Namely, we calculated the precision@$R$ for each target video, where $R$ is the number of videos including the target.
-Tab.~\ref{tab:group_evaluation} describes the results of social group clustering.
-As the number of groups was practically unknown, we used the affinity propagation algorithm~\cite{Frey2007} to estimate both the number of groups and the group assignment for each video.
-We evaluated the precision, recall and f-measure scores as well as the estimated number of groups.

-Overall, we found that {\bf Proposed (C)} performed the best.
-Fig.~\ref{fig:group} depicts the affinity matrices used for the two tasks.
-As we mentioned in Sec.~\ref{subsec:affinity}, the use of generic targetness in {\bf Proposed (C+G)} made affinities similar to each other.
-On the other hand, high affinity scores could be found in a block diagonal manner when using {\bf Proposed (C)}, and they were more similar to the ground truth affinity depicted in the right of the figure.
-We also found the performance degraded in {\bf Proposed (asym)}.
-This result indicates the importance of targetness of an opposite direction: how likely observers are included in the videos recorded by a target.
-Note that exactly the same affinity matrices could be obtained in a much shorter time using the two-step search scheme with $P=25$ (63 percent reduction in computation times as reported in Sec.~\ref{subsec:localization_experiment}).
+Table~\ref{tab:search_evaluation} shows target video retrieval results.
+As the correct number of videos including target individuals was known, we evaluated the mean R-precision score~\cite{Manning2008} to compare methods quantitatively.
+Namely, we calculated the precision@$R$ for each target video, where $R$ is the number of videos including the target individual.
+Overall, we found that {\bf Proposed} performed the best.
+As shown in a part of affinity matrices in Figure~\ref{fig:group}, high affinity scores could be found in a block diagonal manner when using {\bf Proposed} and they were more similar to the ground truth affinity depicted in the right of the figure.
+On the other hand, the use of generic targetness in {\bf B1} made affinities more similar to each other making it unreliable for the target video retrieval task.
+We also found the performance degraded in {\bf B2}.
+This result indicates the importance of targetness of an opposite direction: how likely observers are included in the videos recorded by a target individual.